mrjones2014/smart-splits.nvim/README.md

 > Check the output of `wezterm cli adjust-pane-size --help` to see if your build supports it; if not,
 > you can check how to obtain a nightly build by [following the instructions here](https://wezfurlong.org/wezterm/installation.html).

+First, ensure that the `wezterm` CLI is on your `$PATH`, as the CLI is used by the integration.
-Add the following snippet to your `~/.config/wezterm/wezterm.lua`:
+Then, add the following snippet to your `~/.config/wezterm/wezterm.lua`:

 ```lua
 local w = require('wezterm')